 Some countries require you to have proof of particular vaccinations before they allow entry.

 Yellow fever vaccines are only available from designated centres.
-You can find clinics in Scotland that offer yellow fever vaccination on the he Health Protection Scotland website.

 Travel health advice